 VII.
 Reimbursement in case of service outages caused by epidemics or pandemics

-- for Ski ALPIN CARD 1 to 31 day ski passes based on their actual potential use (example: if a closure occurs after the 3rd day of validity of a 12 day ski pass, the customer will be reimbursed the difference between the purchase price for a 3 day skip pass and the purchase price paid by them for the 12 day ski pass);
+· for Ski ALPIN CARD 1- to 31-day passes based on the extent to which they can be used (example: if a closure occurs after the 3rd day of validity of a 12-day ski pass, the customer will be reimbursed the difference between the purchase price for a 3-day ski pass and the purchase price paid by them for the 12-day ski pass);

 VIII.
 Reimbursement in case of injuries or illnesses

-Customers unable to ski due to a severe injury or illness shall have no claim for reimbursement.
-The lift and ropeway companies reserve, however, the right to reimburse the costs of any ALPIN CARD (apart from 1 day tickets) at their discretion, as a gesture of goodwill.
+Customers unable to ski due to an injury or illness shall have no claim for reimbursement.
+The lift and ropeway companies reserve, however, the right to reimburse the costs of any ALPIN CARD (apart from 1-day tickets) at their discretion, as a gesture of goodwill.
 The presentation of a medical certificate issued by a local physician is a precondition for this.
-However, any reimbursement of the Ski ALPIN CARD winter season ticket shall be excluded after 28 February of any calendar year.
 The injury or illness is to be reported immediately.

 ALPIN CARDs cannot be transferred to other persons (not even within families).
 Any abuse will result in the withdrawal of the card without replacement.
 Furthermore, customers shall be obliged to replace the costs of any day ticket and to pay a fine of EUR 70.
 The card shall be kept in a manner to exclude any abuse by third parties.
 The filing of a police report shall explicitly remain reserved.